Adopting An Animal (7)

-If you find an abandoned or stray animal, you can call our facility first to see if we have enough space to take this animal.
-Other options are to call your local animal control officer or police department to pick up this animal or report it as being lost, run a free lost or found ad in your local newspaper, make a post on Craig’s List or the Lost and Found Animals page on Facebook, or finally, take care of and find a home for this animal on your own.
+If you find an abandoned or stray animal, you can call our facility first to see if we have enough space to take this animal, or be added to our wait list to surrender the animal at a later date.
+Other options are to call your local animal control officer or police department to pick up this animal or report it as being lost, run a free lost or found ad in your local newspaper, make a post on Craig’s List or the Bemidji Area Lost and Found Animals page on Facebook, or finally, take care of and find a home for this animal on your own.

 Townships covered by animal control: : Bemidji, Northern, Frohn, Grant Valley, Ten Lakes, Port Hope, City of Tenstrike (call 218-760-6651)

 Stray found in the City of Bemidji: call 218-333-9111